Hydrosalpinx

 • distinct from the uterus and ovary.

-Longitudinal folds that are present in a normal fallopian tube may become thickened in the presence of a hydrosalpinx.
+Longitudinal folds in a normal fallopian tube may become thickened in the presence of a hydrosalpinx.
 The folds may produce a characteristic “cogwheel appearance when imaged in cross-section.
 These folds are pathognomonic of a hydrosalpinx.
-Indentations on the opposite sides of the wall is referred to as the waist sign which is a strong predictor of hydrosalpinx.
-The waist sign in combination with a tubular-shaped cystic mass has been found to be pathognomonic of a hydrosalpinx 9.
+Indentations on the opposite sides of the wall are referred to as the waist sign, which strongly predicts hydrosalpinx.
+The waist sign, in combination with a tubular-shaped cystic mass, has been found to be pathognomonic of a hydrosalpinx 9.
 Incomplete septa may also give a "beads on a string" sign.

 A hydrosalpinx may be seen incidentally at CT as a fluid-attenuation tubular adnexal structure, separate from the ovary.
 A simple hydrosalpinx is not accompanied by pelvic inflammation.
 The tubal wall may enhance following contrast.